Étienne Maurice Gérard: Early life and career

 Born as the son of a royal bailiff at Damvillers, in Lorraine, Gérard received a solid education and attended college in Metz but joined a battalion of volunteers in 1791 at the age of eighteen, and served in the campaigns of 1792–1793 under Generals Charles François Dumouriez and Jean-Baptiste Jourdan.
 He first saw real action fighting at the defiles of Argonne and then at Jemappes where his conspicuous bravery earned him promotion to second lieutenant and he was promoted again following his actions at Neerwinden.
 In the summer of 1794, Gérard joined the 71st demi-brigade and fought at the Battle of Fleurus and then at the capture of Charleroi and Aldenhoven where he rushed through enemy lines to establish a rope across the river to allow the troops to cross the Roer.
 In 1795, he served Jean-Baptiste Bernadotte as aide-de-camp and the two formed a close friendship.
 Gérard accompanied Bernadotte on his diplomatic mission to Vienna and displayed courage in repelling a riot against the French embassy.
 Gérard also followed Bernadotte to Italy where he served under Napoleon's command for the first time and was promoted to captain for his actions at Valvasone.
-In 1799 he fought in Switzerland under the command of André Masséna and he was promoted chef d'escadron, and in 1800 colonel.
+In 1799 he fought in Switzerland under the command of André Masséna where he was promoted to chef d'escadron, and in 1800 to the rank of colonel.